 2.2 MORPHOLOGICAL MARKER ANALYSIS

-Morphological markers analysis was done based on the morphological descriptors developed by Centro Internacional de la papa (CIP) as reported by [6].
+Morphological markers analysis was done based on the morphological descriptors developed by Centro Internacional de la papa (CIP) as reported by [7].
+Twenty-one (21) descriptors as shown in Table 2 were used in this study.